bradleymconrad/OCECgo/docs/index.rst

 Installation
 ************

 *OCECgo* is available as a source distribution and a build distribution and is hosted on `GitHub <https://github.com/bradleymconrad/OCECgo>`_.
-If you have a MatLab license (R2016a or newer), add the "source" directory to the MatLab path and run "OCECgo".
+If you have a MATLAB license (R2016a or newer), add the "source" directory to the MATLAB path and run "OCECgo".
 Alternatively, double-click the "OCECgo_webinstaller" executable in the "build" directory to install a standalone version of the software on your computer.

 To clone the *OCECgo* repository, see GitHub's `instructions <https://help.github.com/en/articles/cloning-a-repository>`_.

 .. note::

   When booting the software, the landing screen may disappear and it may seem as though booting has stalled.
-Be patient at this point; the MatLab runtime is being loaded and *OCECgo* will initialize shortly after.
+Be patient at this point; the MATLAB runtime is being loaded and *OCECgo* will initialize shortly after.

 Requirements
 ============

-*OCECgo* was originally developed and has been tested in MatLab R2016a and R2018b, and uses the *signal_toolbox* and *statistics_toolbox*.
+*OCECgo* was originally developed and has been tested in MATLAB R2016a and R2018b, and uses the *signal_toolbox* and *statistics_toolbox*.

 If you encounter issues during installation or when using *OCECgo*, please contact the author.